Zohair313/Zohair313/readme.md

 ---

 ## 💫 About Me
-I'm a dedicated **Full Stack Developer** focused on building fast, scalable, and user-centric web applications.
+I'm a dedicated **Mern Stack Developer** focused on building fast, scalable, and user-centric web applications.
 With a strong foundation in both **MERN Stack** and **.NET technologies**, I enjoy tackling complex backend logic and creating seamless frontend experiences.

 - 🎯 Focused on writing scalable code and solving complex backend challenges
 - ⚡ Experienced in **MongoDB, Express.js, React.js, Node.js**, and **ASP.NET**.